dound/gae-sessions/README.markdown

 Limitations:
 -
   * Limited to 1MB of data in a session.  (to fit in a single memcache entry)
-  * No checks for User-Agent or IP consistency (yet).
+  * No checks for User-Agent or IP consistency.
   * I'm sure you'll have lots to add to this list :).